‘Mom’ legislators see their numbers, influence grow but barriers to elected office remain

 A major barrier to running

-Thirty-one states authorize candidates to use campaign funds for child care, but according to Vote Mama, in at least six of them, the option had never been touched.
-In Indiana, elections officials issued an advisory opinion allowing their use, and the South Carolina House approved legislation last month over the objections of the chamber’s hardline Freedom Caucus.
-But the bill died with session’s end Thursday after never getting a vote in the Senate.
+Thirty-two states authorize candidates to use campaign funds for child care, but according to Vote Mama, in at least six of them, the option had never been touched.
+In Indiana, elections officials issued an advisory opinion allowing their use, and South Carolina House approved legislation last month.

 A bipartisan pair of moms pushed for the change in Georgia by asking the state ethics commission to weigh in.
 The commission approved the change last summer through an advisory opinion.